-- High quality tech support and
+- High-quality tech support

-- WordPress friendliness.
+- WordPress friendliness

 As a website developer, I have plenty of experience attempting to work with various hosting companies.
 Launching a new website or transferring a website requires a good website hosting interface.
 Let me tell you, there are some real nightmares out there!

+Your WordPress project plan should take into account the design and function of your website.
 When I was getting started with WordPress, I wish I would have had someone to tell me, “Use this theme!”